-If you don't have the Provider Directory, you can get a copy from Member Services.
-You can also find this information on our website at www.careplushealthplans.com/directories.
-Both Member Services and the website can give you the most up-to-date information about changes in our network providers and pharmacies.
+If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+You can also see the Provider Directory at www.careplushealthplans.com/directories, or download it from this website.
+Both Member Services and the website can give you the most up-to-date information about changes in our network providers.